MIT-LCP/mimic-workshop/README.md

 # MIMIC Critical Care Datathon

-These are training materials for the MIMIC Critical Care Datathon at Mozfest 2015.
+These are training materials for the MIMIC Critical Care Database.
+The package includes:

+- a demo version of MIMIC which can be quickly installed in the Firefox web browser with the SQLite Plugin.
+- some sample SQL queries which can be used to query the MIMIC data
+- an iPython Notebook which connects to the demo MIMIC database, allowing the data to be analysed using Python.

 ## What is MIMIC-III?